FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Execute UniConfig operation

 The `request` command is used to execute UniConfig operations such as `commit` or `calculate-diff` in the UniConfig transaction:

-* The command is available in configuration mode.
+* The command is available in configuration mode
-* You can fill in input parameters and values interactively or via provided JSON snippet.
+* You can fill in input parameters and values interactively or via provided JSON snippet

-* Example - Execute UniConfig RPCs in the scope of the open UniConfig transaction:
+**Example** - Execute UniConfig RPCs in the scope of the open UniConfig
+transaction:

 ```shell Display available 'commit' RPC parameters
 config>request commit